 ·

-This Southern caramel bundt cake is my go-to recipe for a special occasion that deserves a classic dessert from scratch.
-The cake is tender and buttery, and the homemade caramel icing is something else.
+This Southern caramel bundt cake is my first choice for a special occasion that deserves a classic dessert from scratch.
+A fall potluck?
+Perfect.
+Father’s Day dessert?
+Yes.
+Birthday cake for someone with very good taste?
+Absolutely.
+The cake is moist and classic, but of course it’s all about the stovetop caramel icing poured on top.
 There are a lot of steps, but it’s worth all the time it takes.

 overhead view of caramel bundt cake sliced on plate.